"Grandmother

 of the power of God shown there.
 In 1912 she and Samuel ministered at

-meeting was widely reported in Pentecostal circles and her ministry
+F. Bosworth.
+This meeting was widely reported in Pentecostal

-experiences with the Holy Spirit.
-She was well known by John G. Lake
+a forerunner in the works of the Holy Spirit.
+She was well known by

 Finally in 1918